hamologist/hamologist-website-astro/src/data/projects/dice-roll.md

 author: 'Jordan Paris'
 rank: 2
 repoLink: 'https://github.com/hamologist/dice-roll'
+demoLink: '/demos/dice-roll'
 ---

 Dice Roll is a Rust project that simulates rolling virtual dice via a number of different frontends.

+A demo showcasing the project can be found [here](/demos/dice-roll).
+The demo uses wasm to run the Rust code in your browser.

 Services available:
   * [CLI](https://github.com/hamologist/dice-roll?tab=readme-ov-file#cli)